Services for Adults

 Registration Appointment: Initial Skills Assessment

 An initial skills assessment is the first step to using RochesterWorks' free services.
 During this session, a Career Services Advisor will help you register in our system, issue an NYID number, and open access to all of RochesterWorks' resources.
+Information about what to expect at your appointment is listed below.
+Visit here to make you appointment online or call us a 585-258-3500 set one up.

 First, the Career Services Advisor will review your customer intake forms: